AI Enhanced Lenses

 1. Inherent Complications in Lens Design.
 It’s all about Curves!

-That “perfect curve” only works when your eyes are in perfect formation and alignment and don’t ever change or move.
-Not very practical! 🙁
+• That “theoretically ideal curve” only works when your eyes are in perfect formation and alignment and don’t ever change or move.
+Uh, yeah, not very practical! 🙁

-Your eyes don’t play nicely.
-Instead of sitting nice and still behind your glasses, they’re constantly moving and recalibrating in ways that interfere with the lens’ ability to focus light properly for you.
-Some variables include:
+• In reality, your eyes don’t play nicely.
+Instead of sitting nice and still behind your glasses, they’re constantly moving around and recalibrating in ways that interfere with the lens’ ability to focus light properly for you.

 • Eye movement, including internal rotation in the socket